Call4Cloud | MMP-C | Autopilot | Device Preparation

 Noticing the app missing in the MSfB made me smile a bit.
 Because if it isn’t in the MSfB, it should be using “something else”

-2. Blocked
+2. Store App Blocked

 I am a good boy, so I always make sure Applocker (or WDAC) is deployed on my devices.
 You can guess what happened when pressing the install button.
 The Microsoft Store app will initialize the installation in the user context.
 My first attempt to install the OneNote store app ended up in a nice Applocker Blockade.
 As shown below a nice 8004 Applocker event.

 Did you notice the red marker placed around a word with 6 characters?
-I guess you did….the Applocker 8004 event is mentioning the Winget Package Manager!
+I guess you did….the Applocker 8004 event mentions the Winget Package Manager!
 Okay… I am intrigued.
 I wanted to know what it would show me when I allowed it in my Applocker policy.
 To do so I opened the folder in which the exe was placed in

-Before opening gpedit.msc to create the required XML to allow the executable to be opened in my own user session I first executed the get-applockerfileinformation PowerShell command to determine if it even had a Publisher
+Before opening gpedit.msc to create the required XML to allow the executable to be opened in my own user session I first executed the get-applockerfileinformation PowerShell command to determine if it even had a Publisher.

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

 As shown above, yes it does!
 I opened gpedit.msc and added a new exe publisher rule and selected that nice exe file

-Afbeelding met tekst
+Afbeelding met tekst Automatisch gegenereerde beschrijving

 After I added the executable to be allowed with a publisher rule I exported the XML and added it to my existing Applocker device configuration profile in Intune